Rights of way

-Within the Borough there are a number of permissive paths, including through Skerningham Woods, and one at Newton Ketton offering panoramic views over to the North York Moors and Yorkshire Dales.
+Within the borough there are a number of permissive paths, including through Skerningham Woods, and one at Newton Ketton, which offers panoramic views over to the North York Moors and Yorkshire Dales.

 - 01325 406640

 - [email protected]